souk4711/hakoniwa/README.md

 # Hakoniwa

-Process isolation for Linux using namespaces, resource limits and seccomp.
+Process isolation for Linux using namespaces, resource limits, landlock and seccomp.
 It works by creating a new, completely empty, mount namespace where the root is on a tmpdir, and will be automatically cleaned up when the last process exits.

 It uses the following techniques: